fboes/blogophon/README.md

 ![](docs/blogophon.png) Blogophon
 =========

-A small and simple [Static Site Generator](https://davidwalsh.name/introduction-static-site-generators) for blogs.
+A [Static Site Generator](https://davidwalsh.name/introduction-static-site-generators) supporting [Markdown](docs/markdown.md), [responsive images](docs/markdown.md#images), [RSS and other RESTful files](docs/special-features.md).
+Built with Node.js and minimal dependencies.

 A live example of this blog generator can be found at [3960!
 Journal](http://journal.3960.org).

 **Features**